viktor-ferenczi/se-dotnet-plugin-loader/README.md

-# Using Plugin Loader on .NET 8.0
+# Plugin Loader for SE on .NET 8.0

 Here you can find Plugin Loader and Space Engineers Launcher ported to .NET 8.0.